PDIS/transcript/2023-02-24-Conversation-with-Joichi-Ito-and-Daum-Kim.md

 Defense-oriented public security is by default a public good.
 DAOs are great to establish this coordination between the countries who don't otherwise have Track 1 diplomatic ties.
 I mean, Taiwan and Japan are now very close to Track 1, but still not fully Track 1.

 ### Audrey Tang:
-So and those are great to establish this coordination between the countries of you don't otherwise have direct one diplomatic ties.
-I mean, Taiwan and Japan, we're now very close to track one, but still not fully track one.

-### Audrey Tang:
 As for Taiwan and other jurisdictions that are still trying to figure out how close to be with Taiwan...
 I was just in Lithuania.
 And they can give me e-residency without any doubt.
 So I'm a Lithuanian e-resident now, which means that I get to sign contracts as a Lithuanian, and therefore part of EU, and therefore part of eIDAS, and therefore part of the European blockchain.
 And so the idea is that the individualization is up to each individual.

 ### Audrey Tang: